lightamadi-stack/BugSigDBcuration/Blood-Bacterial-16S-rRNA-Gene-Alterations-in-Women-with-Polycystic-Ovary-Syndrome/README.md

 ---

 ## 🧾Curation Summary
 This curation required carefully distinguishing between overlapping analyses and taxonomic levels.
 I applied BugSigDB rules to separate the study into two valid experiments: one based on Mann–Whitney family-level results and one based on LEfSe biomarker results.
-The process strengthened my understanding of hierarchical taxonomy decisions, experiment definition rules, and the use of the lowest available taxonomic level. and recognizing that uncontrolled confounders (age, BMI) are noted but not entered in the BugSigDB confounders field unless they were actually adjusted for in the model.
+The process strengthened my understanding of hierarchical taxonomy decisions, experiment definition rules, and recognizing that uncontrolled confounders (age, BMI) are noted but not entered in the BugSigDB confounders field unless they were actually adjusted for in the model.
 The study also reinforced the importance of cross-referencing figure panels against text descriptions when discrepancies arise, as seen with Oxalobacteraceae and Bacteroidaceae.

 This curation contributes a clean, policy-compliant record of blood microbiome signatures associated with PCOS.
 This curation contributed to BugSigDB by adding the first blood microbiome study in PCOS, a body site and condition combination not previously represented in the database.